 Who was Obadiah?

-The most well-known Obadiah in the Bible may be the prophet of Israel called by that name.
+In the Hebrew Bible or Christian Old Testament, The most well-known Obadiah in the Bible may be the prophet of Israel called by that name.

 (1) The steward or prime minister of Ahab, who did his best to protect the prophets of Yahweh against Jezebel's persecution.
 He met Elijah on his return from Zarephath, and bore to Ahab the news of Elijah's reappearance (1 Kings 18:3-16 ).